Notification bot in Teams

 Incoming Webhook notification

 Incoming Webhooks help in posting messages from apps to Teams.
 If Incoming Webhooks are enabled for a Team in any channel, it exposes the HTTPS endpoint, which accepts correctly formatted JSON and inserts the messages into that channel.
 For example, you can create an Incoming Webhook in your DevOps channel, configure your build, and simultaneously deploy and monitor services to send alerts.
-TeamsFx provides you with an Incoming Webhook notification sample that helps you:
+TeamsFx provides you with an Incoming Webhook notification sample that helps you to:

 Back to top